vmon5813/CoronavirusHostAdaptations/README.md

 The data in this repository corresponds to the manuscript: "Variable routes to genomic and host adaptation among coronaviruses"

-It consists of two data files and one set of tables:
+It consists of three data files and one set of tables:

 1) SupplementaryTable3.csv